This article is dedicated to all the weird ones out there ✊

 Who’s The One Judging You

 If someone is giving you a hard time about your efforts to improve your health and well-being take a good look at the source.

 - Are they a healthy person?

 - Do they practice healthy habits?

 - Are they well-respected, honest, and sincere?

-Remember The Change Rule: When you change you’re asking others to change and most people don’t like change (well that’s a tongue twister).
+When you change you’re asking others to change and most people don’t like change.
 Change is scary, weird, confusing, hard, uncomfortable, and takes effort.
 Reassure them that the changes that you’re making are so that you can become the best version of yourself – and the best version of you is the best version for them.

-1/3 Rule: A nod and a wink to James Altucher for bringing this to my attention.
-In an article he wrote about dealing with haters James mentions that 1/3 of people will love you, 1/3 will hate you, and 1/3 just won’t care.
+A nod and a wink to James Altucher for bringing this to my attention.
+In an article he wrote about dealing with haters James mentions that one-third of people will love you, one-third will hate you, and one-third just won’t care.

 When you’ve decided to start building a healthier lifestyle for yourself you can expect this split.
-Lets not get caught up in semantics.
-It might not be a perfect 1/3 split – The point is some will applaud you for it, some will hate you for it, and some just don’t really care what you do.
+Let’s not get caught up in semantics.
+It might not be a perfect one-third split.
+The point is some will applaud you for it, some will hate you for it, and some just don’t really care what you do.

 I can relate to this.
 I’ve had hundreds of positive comments to the articles that I’ve written here on Limitless but can not remember one of them to save my life.
 I can however remember word for word one negative comment that I received from someone on an article I wrote years ago.